janusboandersen/E3ISD1-HW/README.md

 # E3ISD1-HW
-Various code for E3ISD1 Hardware Stream
+This repo contains code for the course E3ISD1, Hardware stream.

+## IDE
+The files need to be added and compiled in the NXP MCUXpresso IDE.
+This requires an SDK for the development board.

+## Development board
-Uses the NXP KL25Z Development Board and the SDK from NXP.
+The course relies on the NXP KL25Z Development Board and the SDK from NXP.

-Janus
+## Folders
+*
+*